bhisaac/5eFP/5eFP-SRD.md

 Your arcane research and the magic bestowed on you by your otherworldly patron have given you facility with spells.

+You can use this feature to cast a spell with a spell level up to LEVEL.
+You can use this feature once.
+You regain expended uses when you finish a rest.

+For example, if you are a 2nd-level warlock and know the 1st-level spell _burning hands_, you can use this feature to cast _burning hands_ as a 1st-level or 2nd-level spell.

 #### Cantrips

 You know two cantrips of your choice from the warlock spell list.

-#### Mana

-You gain 1 mana.
-To cast one of your spells, you must spend an amount of mana equal to the spell’s level or higher.
-You regain all spent mana at the beginning of a game session.

-For example, if you know the 1st-level spell _burning hands_ and have 2 mana, you can spend 1 mana to cast _burning hands_ as a 1st-level spell or 2 mana to cast it as a 2nd-level spell.

 #### Spells Known

-You know two 1st-level spells of your choice from the warlock spell list.
+You know CHA 1st-level spells of your choice from the warlock spell list.

-Whenever you successfully upgrade a Magic feature (i.e., "Magic I", "Magic II", "Magic III", etc.), you can choose one of the warlock spells you know and replace it with another spell from the warlock spell list, which also must be of a level for which you have spell slots.
+Whenever you purchase a Magic upgrade, you can choose one of the warlock spells you know and replace it with another spell from the warlock spell list that you can cast.

 #### Spellcasting Ability

 Charisma (CHA) is your spellcasting ability for your warlock spells, so you use your CHA whenever a spell refers to your spellcasting ability.
 In addition, you use your CHA when setting the DC for a warlock spell you cast and when making an attack roll with one.

 **Spell DC** = 10 + CHA